Become a Sponsor

 Country= Indonesia&Genus=

-Pseudanthias&Specie
+Pseudanthias&Specie s=huchtii

 Pseudanthias hypselosoma Bleeker 1878, Stocky Anthias.
 Maldives to Australia, southern Japan.
-To 19 cm. in length according to fishbase, though I've never seen one over four inches in the wild.
+To 19 cm. in length according to Fishbase, though I've never seen one over four inches in the wild.
 Mabul, Malaysia and N. Sulawesi pix.

 Pseudanthias ignitus Randall & Lubbock 1981, the Flame Anthias.
 Indian Ocean; Maldives, Similan Islands.
 To three inches in length.
 Not often (enough) seen in the west.
 Photo courtesy of Peter Martis